ankit4rh/sonarqube/README.md

 # sonarqube
-sonarqube installation and configuration using docker-compose
+SonarQube Installation and Configuration using docker-compose